barvch/generador-de-sandbox/recursos/User's Guide/README.md

 * **Data printing and confirmation**.
 The tool allow to check all data for each or all virtual machines before create them.
 * **Hyper-V machine creation**.
 Once one or all virtual machines are validated, hardware requirements are set with virtual hard drive exception.

-> Hardware that are set:
+> Hardware that is set:
 > * Amount and size of virtual disks.
 > * Number of processors.
 > * RAM memory: